andrewcowley/WaterNSW-data-API-documentation/getting-started.md

     }
   }
   ```
   The JSON needs to have all spaces removed and provided in the URL as a URL query parameter.
-For example
+For example:

  ```
  https://realtimedata.waternsw.com.au/cgi/webservice.pl?{"function":"get_site_list","version":2,"params":{"site_list":"MATCH(210*)"}}
  ```

 ### Optional parameters